Get your home holiday-ready 🎄 SEE ALL IDEAS

 Sealant Additives

 Sealant is a pre-mixed, ready-to-use liquid that is combined with grout powder in lieu of water.
-Sealant designed to make grout joints less susceptible to moisture penetration, protecting the grout against stains, mold, and mildew and taking the place of secondary sealants typically applied post-installation.
+Sealant is designed to make grout joints less susceptible to moisture penetration, protecting the grout against stains, mold, and mildew and taking the place of secondary sealants typically applied post-installation.

-Sealants also improve the consistency of the grout’s color while also preserving the color.
+Grout sealants also improve the consistency of the grout’s color while also preserving the color.
 Some sealant additives also say they strengthen the grout.

 Note that there are sealants specifically designed for use with sanded and unsanded grouts, and you’ll want to check compatibility between the sealant you’re considering and the grout you’re using.
 Some products don’t work well together, according to Chavoustie